ckan/ckanext-basiccharts/README.md

 State: California
 ```

-When adding multiple filters on the same column, they work as ```OR```.
-For
+Multiple filters on the same column work as ```OR```.
+For example, to plot just
-example, to plot just the data for 01-01-2000 and 01-01-2010, you'd do:
+the data for 01-01-2000 and 01-01-2010, you'd do:

 ```
 Date: 01-01-2000